MONISH254/EDA-Analysis-of-Aviation-Accident-Data/.ipynb_checkpoints/README-checkpoint.md

 ## Data Understanding

-The Aviation Accident Database & Synopses, up to 2023 from [https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses](URL), contains detailed information on aviation accidents and incidents.
+The Aviation Accident Database & Synopses, up to 2023, contains detailed information on aviation accidents and incidents.
 The dataset includes variables such as:

     - Aircraft Type: The type of aircraft involved in the accident.